wotschofsky/node-id4me-rp/README.md

 * Support for emails as user identifier
 * Support for encryption (Looking for help)
 * Fix HTTPS requests failing due to bad certificates
-* Ability to save credentials for registered applications
 * Create more automated tests